Did Nick, Raven Sleep Together? Gates Fakes It To Win ‘The Bachelor’ Finale [Opinion]

 — The Bachelor (@BachelorABC) March 7, 2017

-As The Bachelor finale is just around the corner, these small moments might matter in the long run.
+As the Bachelor finale is just around the corner, these small moments might matter in the long run.
 Many are convinced about Nick and Raven sleeping together.
 Raven’s openness about her ex-partner has impressed a lot of people.
-But, the ex-partner is far from impressed.
+However, the ex-partner is far from impressed.
 The man in question here is Hunter Henry.

-Raven has talked about Hunter, with whom she had a relationship for two year, many times on the show.
-She said she never said “I love you” to him. she also claimed that Hunter was caught having sex with another woman.
+Raven has talked about Hunter, with whom she had a relationship for two years, many times on the show.
+She said she never said “I love you” to him.
+She also claimed that Hunter was caught having sex with another woman.
 She attacked him with a high-heeled shoe when she caught them red-handed.

-But, the man himself hardly ever got a chance to tell his side of the story.
+However, the man himself hardly ever got a chance to tell his side of the story.
 When he opened up about his relation with Raven to Us Weekly, he gave a totally different picture.
 He claimed that Raven was not telling the truth regarding a few things.

 “Comments made by Raven about our relationship are skewed and untrue,” Raven’s ex-partner said.
 “Definitely not true about the whole orgasm thing.
 And she has told me she loved me multiple times, just for the record.”